Kamala Harris’ Complete Track Record on LGBTQ Issues

 Oct.
 10, 2019

-During CNN’s 2019 LGBT Town Hall, Harris spoke out to end unequal treatment on the basis of sexual orientation.
+During CNN’s 2019 LGBT Town Hall, Harris calls for an end to unequal treatment based on sexual orientation in the workplace.

 “How can we defend that our LGBTQ brothers and sisters are treated differently under the law when they walk into their place of work?
 I will fight for equality.”